calliope-project/euro-calliope/README.md

 A model of the European power system built using Calliope.

-This repository contains the model and the routines that automatically generate the model from source data.
+This repository contains the routines that automatically generate the model from source data.

 ## Get ready

-You need [conda](https://conda.io/docs/index.html) to use the model.
+You need [conda](https://conda.io/docs/index.html) to build and use the model.
 Using conda, you can create a conda environment from within you can run it:

     conda env create -f requirements.yml

-Don't forget to activate the environment.

-## Example use of the model

-Coming soon.

-## Repo structure

-* `model`: contains the entire model, including Calliope definition files and data
-* `src`: contains the source data and source code to generate the model
-* `tests`: contains a test usage of the model

-## Generate the model

-The following applies to you if you want to manipulate the structure of Euro Calliope itself.
-It does not apply to you when you intend to _use_ Euro Calliope.

-### Get ready

-You need [conda](https://conda.io/docs/index.html) to generate the model.
-Using conda, you can create a conda environment from within you can generate it:

-    conda env create -f src/envs/default.yaml

 Don't forget to activate the environment.